Tips To Take Better Pictures Of Your Pets

 Taking better pictures of your pets is something most of us would love to do.
 On World Photography Day we thought we’d share some tips our sitters use when capturing that perfect pet picture.
 Whether it’s capturing your resident house panther (a black cat) or a speedy Italian Greyhound our sitters make sure to get your pets best side.

-- Action shots are great but require a high-speed continuous shooting mode to get them in focus (iOS has Burst Mode).
-This can be jumping, leaping, running, or chasing a toy for example;
+Action shots are great but require a high-speed continuous shooting mode to get them in focus.

-If you do a lot of phone photography (or just like taking pictures of your own pets), I highly recommend Cadrage which simulates different focal lengths and will take the photos all at once so you can pick and choose.
+Everybody loves to take pictures of their pets.
+What makes those photos even better is when the shot is amazing.
+Follow our tips and you’ll be taking professional level pictures in no time!
+If you do a lot of phone photography, I highly recommend Cadrage which simulates different focal lengths and will take the photos all at once so you can pick and choose.

 Do you have any pet photography tips?
 Let us know in the comments and share your pet photography with us @WetNosesPetSitting or #WetNosesPetSitting.
 We love to see cute pet pictures!